 Spillover to the individual market

 There is another way any potential changes to the health law could affect people currently covered by employer-sponsored insurance: those same people might need to buy coverage on their own through the individual market if they ever lose their employer coverage.
-Before the ACA, insurance companies selling plans through the individual market were allowed to deny coverage to people with pre-existing conditions or charge them more for coverage – but currently under ACA, that is no longer allowed.
-So all the changes being considered in the individual market could have a peripheral effect on the employee market.
+Before the ACA, insurance companies selling plans through the individual market were allowed to deny coverage to people with pre-existing conditions or charge them more for coverage – but currently, under ACA, that is no longer allowed.
+So all the changes being considered in the individual market could have a peripheral effect on the employment market.

 The last thing I’ll mention about the ACA is that it’s repeal could actually be a good thing for the size of the employee benefits market.
 Last week, the Congressional Budget Office published a study titled How Repealing Portions of the Affordable Care Act Would Affect Health Insurance Coverage and Premiums, which states that there could be an increase in the number of people with employment-based insurance.
 They cited this increase at 11 million people.

 To put that in perspective, the CBO also publishes projections on the size of the employer market.
 In their latest study from March 2016, 155 million people receive employment based health insurance coverage, and at the time, they were forecasting this number to decrease by 2% over the next 10 years to 152 million people.
 So if the ACA is repealed, the employee benefits market could go from a negative 2% growth rate to a 7% growth rate.
 No matter what business you are in, it’s definitely better to be in a market that is growing instead of shrinking!